CarolinaFledgling/react-pratice-task-1/README.md

 In  this project, I intend to practice the best way to build React app

-This project is divided into 2 branches : main and study-reducer

-On branch main I am building a project to practice all these core patterns and concepts that are important for React, like components, props, state, lifting state, styling…

 - where we create a bunch of reused components, 🚀
 - where they have small isolated pieces of HTML code and logic 🚀
 - where every component really has its own task 🚀

+I'm dividing this project  into 3 branches:

+* main
+* study-reducer
+* study-context-reducer

+### Branch main

+On branch main I am building a project to practice all these core patterns and concepts that are important for React, like components, props, state, lifting state, styling…

 ## Focusing on :